 I have nights, that I literally open the fridge and curse as I see chicken juice running everywhere.
 And it is running everywhere because of the frozen chicken I put in the fridge three days ago is fully thawed now.
 And obviously the packaging has a hole in it that I was unaware of three days ago.
 So, once the fridge is disinfected, it is time to get creative.
-I knew I had to add some red meat somehow to the meal, so took some inspiration from one of my favorite dishes at Johnny Carino’s, Chicken Milano, to make a casserole version.
+I knew I had to add some red meat somehow to the meal, so took some inspiration from one of my favorite dishes at Johnny Carino’s, Chicken Milano, to make a chicken and ham casserole version.

 Then season the chicken with salt and pepper.
 I also used a little of one of my new favorites from Penzeys.